flectra-hq/documentation-user/project/configuration/collaboration.rst

 billing or invoicing, time tracking in Project Management is a real plus.

-The Odoo Timesheet app is perfectly integrated with Odoo Project and can help you track time easily.
+The Flectra Timesheet app is perfectly integrated with Flectra Project and can help you track time easily.

-Once Odoo Timesheet is installed, the timesheet option is automatically available in projects and on tasks.
+Once Flectra Timesheet is installed, the timesheet option is automatically available in projects and on tasks.

-To avoid any confusion, Odoo works with analytic accounts.
+To avoid any confusion, Flectra works with analytic accounts.
 An analytic account is the name that will always be the reference for a specific project or contract.
 Each time a project is created, an analytic account is automatically created under the same name.